rs/pushd/README.md

 You may want to use [Yaffle EventSource polyfill](https://github.com/Yaffle/EventSource) on the client side in order to support CORS requests with older browsers.

 When Event Source is enabled, a new `/subscribe` API endpoint is available.
-You'll have to POST an `events` parameter with a list of events separated by commas:
+Use the `events` query-string parameter with a list of events separated by spaces:

-    > POST /subscribe HTTP/1.1
+    > GET /subscribe?events=event1+event2+event3 HTTP/1.1
-    > Content-Type: application/x-www-form-urlencoded
     > Accept: text/event-stream
-    >
-    > events=event1,event2,event3
     >
     ---
     < HTTP/1.1 200 OK